Joy-less/Embers/README.md

 # Embers (Embeddable Ruby Scripts)

 An embeddable Ruby interpreter written entirely in C#.
-The aim is to make Ruby usable in the Unity game engine or other C# applications.

-Its minimalistic design should be suitable for use in game engines or modding scenarios.
+Its minimalistic design should make Ruby suitable for use in game engines, modding scenarios, or other C# applications.

 ## Advantages
 - Easy to embed, sandbox, and control in your C# application or game.
 - Source code is easy to understand, with everything in one place.
 - Each interpreter can have multiple scripts which can each run on their own thread and communicate.
-- Full compatibility with Unity.
+- Full compatibility with Unity and Godot.
 - Obsolete functionality, such as numbers starting with 0 being octal integers, is not included.
 - A great mascot.